georgesk/screenkey/README.rst

 A screencast tool to display your keys, inspired by Screenflick_.

-This is an almost-complete rewrite of screenkey_ 0.2, featuring:
+screenkey_ 0.9 was an almost-complete rewrite of screenkey_ 0.2, featuring:

 - Several keyboard translation methods
 - Key composition/input method support